Public space: Art

-This sense of flux and change, informs how contemporary public art has evolved.
-Temporal art in public spaces has been a long established practice.
+This sense of flux and change informs how contemporary public art has evolved.
+Temporal art in public spaces has been a long-established practice.
 But the presence of public art has become increasingly prevalent and important within our contemporary cities.
 Temporal public art is so important because of its ability to respond to, reflect, and explore the context which it inhabits.
 Patricia Phillips describes the "social desire for an art that is contemporary and timely, that responds to and reflects its temporal and circumstantial context."
 Public art is an arena for investigation, exploration and articulation of the dense and diverse public landscape.
 Public art asks its audience to re-imagine, re-experience, re-view and re-live.
 In the design field, a heavy focus has been turned onto the city as needing to discover new and inspired ways to re-use, re-establish and re-invent the city, in step with an invigorated interest in rejuvenating our cities for a sustainable future.
-Contemporary design has become obsessed with the need to save the modern city from an industrialized, commercialized, urban pit of a death bed.
+Contemporary design has become obsessed with the need to save the modern city from an industrialized, commercialized, urban pit of a deathbed.
 In some cases, dance, music and other cultural events organised by the local community have been crucial in the process of revitalisation of some decayed public spaces.

 Approaching urban design

 Contemporary perception of public space has now branched and grown into a multitude of non-traditional sites with a variety of programs in mind.
-It is for this reason that the way in which design deals with public space as a discipline, has become such a diverse and indefinable field.
+It is for this reason that the way in which design deals with public space as a discipline has become such a diverse and indefinable field.

 Iris Aravot puts forward an interesting approach to the urban design process, with the idea of the 'narrative-myth'.
-Aravot argues that "conventional analysis and problem solving methods result in fragmentation...of the authentic experience of a city...[and] something of the liveliness of the city as a singular entity is lost."
+Aravot argues that "conventional analysis and problem-solving methods result in fragmentation...of the authentic experience of a city...[and] something of the liveliness of the city as a singular entity is lost."
 The process of developing a narrative-myth in urban design involves analysing and understanding the unique aspects of the local culture based on Cassirer's five distinctive "symbolic forms".
 They are myth and religion, art, language, history and science; aspects often disregarded by professional practice.
 Aravot suggests that the narrative-myth "imposes meaning specifically on what is still inexplicable", i.e. the essence of a city.